ZigaSajovic/dCpp/README.md

 }
 ```
 All that is left, is the main function in which we will learn about the initialization of differentiable variables.
 Note, how we do not initialize the input vector, but we do initialize the weight matricies, as only their derivatives are of interest.
-Finally, we call recursionNet, for a depth of 10 layers and display its' gradient and image.
+Finally, we call recursionNet, for a depth of 10 layers and display its' Jacobian and image.
 ```c++
 int main(){
     //create input vector